spyrostsat/AMSEEAS/README.md

 ## Implementation
 ___
-Assuming you have successfully installed AMSEEAS in your system, here are some **instructions** on how to implement the algorithm in order to solve global optimization problems of your own:
+Assuming you have successfully installed AMSEEAS in your system, here is how to implement the algorithm in order to solve global optimization problems of your own:

 ```